What is a credit card?

 What measures are Indian banks required to take to avoid credit card fraud?

-The Reserve Bank of India mandates the provision of multiple levels of authentication from banks, for customers using credit cards to make an online purchases.
+The Reserve Bank of India mandates the provision of multiple levels of authentication from banks, for customers using credit cards to make online purchases.
 Additionally, customers are advised by banks to use their credit card credentials only in encrypted internet connections to avoid fraudulent transactions.

 How does the cash advance facility help an Indian credit card holder?